Skip to content

 client_name: The name of the client class.
 For example, `APMClient`.
 See above for more details.

 output_dir: The location to output the generated SDK.
-Defaults to the current working directory.

 logger: A logger function to log progress.
 Defaults to print.